jmdvinodjmd/LIBS2ML/README.md

 Installation
 ======================
 LIBS2ML works on MATLAB/Octave so it is platform independent and easy to install.
-Download the latest version of the library from the following URL:
+Download the latest version of the library from the following URL: https://github.com/jmdvinodjmd/LIBS2ML
-...

 1. Prerequisite
-    + C++ Compiler compatible with your MATLAB/Octave version.
-You can verify this using command ``mex -setup C++" on MATLAB.
+    + MATLAB/Octave with compatiable C++ Compiler.
+You can check if your MATLAB/Octave has compatible complier or not using command ``mex -setup C++" on MATLAB/Octave command prompt.
+If you see some compliers as output that means your ready to go, otherwise (in MATLAB) you will see a link in the output to find the compatiable c++ compliers, so follow that link and install the required compliers.

 2. Compile the source files:
+    + Run `run_this_first.m' MATLAB script which will add the folders to the path.
-    + Run the make.m MATLAB script.
+    + Run the `make.m' MATLAB script which compiles the source code.

 Now the library is ready to use.
 You can look at ``Quick Start Example" section.

-## Known Issues of MEX files

 Quick Start Example
 ===================
 Here we provide an example of using LIBS2ML.
 For this we use MATLAB script ``exp_run.m" which uses ``mushroom.mat" dataset, which is present in ``data" folder, and sets some values to different parameters which can be tuned depending upon the problem and the solver.
 This compares the selected solvers for their convergence against time and accuracy.
+- First Run `run_this_first.m' MATLAB script, if not done earlier, which will add the folders to the path.
-- Run ``exp_run.m", which is MATLAB driver script for running the experiments.
+- `exp_run.m', which is MATLAB driver script for running the experiments.

 Extension